LifelongLearnerOki/trading-web-app/README.md

 # Streamlit - Simple Trading Web App

-This web app allows you make some simple technical analysis and position size calculation before entering a trade.
-I came up with the idea by watching YouTube Videos from [Adam Khoo](https://www.youtube.com/watch?v=pFHTccTf3QM&list=PLddKKXhQ4Wv9Qx2OeAdR7QQHmNbGJAs4n&index=1).
+This web app allows you to make some simple technical analysis and position size calculation before entering a trade.
+I came up with the idea by watching YouTube videos from [Adam Khoo](https://www.youtube.com/watch?v=pFHTccTf3QM&list=PLddKKXhQ4Wv9Qx2OeAdR7QQHmNbGJAs4n&index=1).
 For more details, trading strategies I'd highly recommend checking out Adam's videos.

 An article write-up on this project including a description of the current as well as upcoming features will be coming soon.